-That’s why we decided to prepare an extensive comparison of leading product analytics vendors.
-And in this comparison we summarize the main features of five product analytics platforms: Mixpanel, Amplitude, Heap, Kissmetrics and Piwik PRO.
+In this comparison, we summarize the main features of five product analytics platforms: Mixpanel, Amplitude, Heap, Kissmetrics and Piwik PRO.
+Let’s jump in.

 So don’t worry about building up the perfect set of analysis capabilities right away.
 Know you’re heading in the right direction and start putting the right pieces in place.

 Your choice of a product analytics platform is important.
 It will serve as the nerve center for data collection and analysis so it needs to be the right fit for your organization.

 The impact of customer analytics on corporate performance is significant—and clearly underestimated.

 Need a refresher on the basics of product analytics?
 Read our article: Product Analytics 101: A Beginner’s Guide